-Uncover the future
+Uncover the Future

-At the beginning of winter, when all the field works were stopped, Ukrainian women tried to entertain themselves while staying at home.
+At the beginning of winter, when all the field works were stopped, Ukrainian girls and women tried to entertain themselves while staying at home.
 That is why this season is so rich in rites and religious holidays, both Christian and pagan origin.
 Most of the spare time in winter was devoted to various divination.
-The unmarried Ukrainian ladies and men were eager to find out when they were meant to find their best half soon or what kind of life is waiting for them.
-Winter divination period begins on the feast of St. Catherine (December, 7), then on St. Andrew (December, 13) and lasts until the beginning of the Christmas holidays.
+The single Ukrainian ladies and men were eager to find out when they were meant to find their best half soon or what kind of life is waiting for them.
+The Winter divination period begins on the feast of St. Catherine (December, 7), then on St. Andrew (December, 13) and lasts until the beginning of the Christmas holidays.

 Who is St. Catherine?

-According to beliefs, Catherine was a daughter of an Egyptian ruler, very beautiful and intelligent girl.
+According to beliefs, Catherine was the daughter of an Egyptian ruler, a very beautiful and intelligent girl.
 Though, she could not find a husband, who would be wiser than her.
 A Christian wise man who was her mentor became a match for her.
 But when the girl accepted his faith, she was killed for it.
 Her tortures became a plot of the painting kept in an Old Masters Picture Gallery in Dresden (see the picture below).
-Since then started a tradition of commemoration of the Saint Catherine’s Day on December, 7.
+Since then started a tradition of the commemoration of Saint Catherine’s Day on December, 7.

-Patron of happy marriage
+Patron of Happy Couples

-Call for fate
+Call for Fate

 In ancient times on St. Catherine’s day, Ukrainian women gathered at an evening party and divined until late at night.
-First, every lady cooked a pot of porridge with poppy or a jar of borscht, tied it with a new towel which is a symbol of marriage.
+First, every lady cooked a pot of porridge with poppy or a jar of borscht, tied it with a new towel, which is a symbol of family.
 Then the lady went out to the gate and called her fate: "Fate, luck, come for dinner!"
 Women believed that their fate would hear them, would be kind and merciful to them.

-Divination with things
+Divination with Things

 Even men wanted to foretell on St. Catherine’s day.
 To do this, they cut a cherry branch and put it in the water.
-If the branch burgeoned with a lot of leaves until Christmas - the future wife would be beautiful, smart and hardworking.
+If the branch burgeoned with a lot of leaves until Christmas - the future wife would be beautiful, smart, and hardworking.
 And if it did not bloom - on the contrary.